CaptainRich/ECommerce/README.md

 * The NPM package mysql2.
 * The NPM package sequelize.
 * The NPM package dotenv.
+* Insomnia (for route testing)

 ## ECommerce Logic

+There is no front-end for this application.
+This is just a back-end that can be exercised in "Insomnia".

 The models (for tags, products, productTags and categories) are setup in the \models directory.
 The associations between these models (and their corresponding tables) are defined in the index.js file in this same directory.

 The routes for these models/tables are setup in the \routes directory.
 These routes control the data flow to the actual database.